Technology and problem solving is embedded in my DNA.

 I've been involved in technology ever since.

-With 36 years of experience in electronics, of which almost 25 years of professional experience,
+With well over 35 years of experience in electronics, of which roughly 25 years of professional experience,

 I apply an out of the box no nonsense approach, and always try to solve complex problems with the most simple solutions.

 When I was just a little boy, many many moons ago, I got possessed with the voodoo hocus pocus of electricity.

 My dad had a Philips EE2010 electronics set, and together we built the projects in the book.

 I think I soldered my first circuit when I was about 8 years old.

 So the most obvious choice was to start studying electronics, but that turned out a bit different than expected.

 I never liked school.
 For me learning from books is very difficult.

 So instead of doing my homework, I spent most of my time on my many hobbies.

 When I was about 20 years old, I decided to quit school and to find a job.